hutec/tensorbot/README.md

 ### Communicating with tensorbot
 - `/start` to initiate chat
-- `/plot` to pull most recent plot
+- `/plot <scalar name>` to pull most recent plot
+- `/scalar <scalar name>` to get most recent iteration and value
+- `/update' to update the list of available scalars
+- `/interval <interval in seconds>` to update the interval time